 .
 These are shared apartments near the campus and the main shopping area.
 The University includes a New Zealand host student in each flat.

 Applications for Semester 2 are accepted beginning on April 1, and for Semester 1 students may apply beginning August 1.
 BC students are responsible for paying housing fees directly to the provider.
+For students that receive financial aid from Boston College, please keep in mind that financial aid is not disbursed to your account until after the first week of class.
+This may be an issue for students going abroad in the fall semester as payment for housing is due in July whilst a refund of excess funds is only available in September.

 New Zealand universities do not have meal plans as universities do in the United States.
 There are a number of dining facilities on campus